Bereavement Resources

 ALS Bereavement Support Group Meetings

-ALS United Greater New York offers monthly support groups and individual support to those who have lost a loved one to ALS.
+ALS United Greater New York offers support groups every other week and individual support to those who have lost a loved one to ALS.
 The support groups serve as opportunities for surviving caregivers and other family members of people with ALS to connect with others within safe spaces for feeling, healing, and remembering.
+Drop in when your schedule permits.
+Click our calendar for the schedule.

 Ceremony of Remembrance